rixx/books.rixx.de/data/reviews/josef-pieper/leisure-the-basis-of-culture/index.md

 are no fun.
 Virtue is no fun and philosophy has to be work to ✨count✨.
 Pieper (who is at least adjacent to neo-scholastic tradition) counters with a medieval distinction between *ratio* (abstract, focused, logical) and *intellectus* (effortless intellectual intuition).
 It's the basis of two different perceptions of humans: Kant assumes we suck, so we need to work against our nature to become good.
-Aquin (and with him, Pieper) assumes that we're pretty alright, and we just need to work to find the good versions of our impulses.
+Aquin (and with him, Pieper) assumes that we're alright, and we just need to work to find the good versions of our impulses.

-Then he goes into a disturbing trend: Increasingly, everything including intellectual effort is labeled as "work", whereas before the difference between work and not-work followed pretty much the border between the *artes liberales* – art, culture, music, philosophy etc – and the *artes serviles* - mechanical arts, manual labour, architecture, anything tied directly to a purpose.
+Then he goes into a disturbing trend: Increasingly, everything including intellectual effort is labeled as "work", whereas before the difference between work and not-work followed the border between the *artes liberales* – art, culture, music, philosophy etc – and the *artes serviles* - mechanical arts, manual labour, architecture, anything tied directly to a purpose.
 In his opinion, this comes with a cataclysmic cost.
 If everything turns into work, then